Towards Optimal and Expressive Kernelization for d-Hitting Set: Introduction

-Several exponential-time algorithms for \textsc{Hitting Set} exist and aim to decrease the exponential dependence of the running time on the number of input vertices~\cite{SC10}, on the number of input hyperedges~\cite{Fer06}, and on the size of the sought hitting set~\cite{Fer10}.
-Recently, also exponential-time approximation stepped into the field of interest~\cite{BF11}, since in polynomial time, \hs d is unlikely to be better than factor-$d$-approximable~\cite{KR08}.
+Several exponential-time algorithms for \textsc{Hitting Set} exist and aim to decrease the exponential dependence of the running time on the number of input vertices~\citep{SC10}, on the number of input hyperedges~\citep{Fer06}, and on the size of the sought hitting set~\citep{Fer10}.
+Also exponential-time approximation stepped into the field of interest~\citep{BF11}, since, in polynomial time, \hs d appears to be hard to approximate within a factor of better than~$d$~\citep{KR08}.

-\paragraph{Our results} We show that a full problem kernel for \hs d with $\bigO(k^d)$~hyperedges and vertices is computable in linear time.
-Thereby, we prove the previously claimed result by \citet{NR03} and complement recent results in improving the efficiency of kernelization algorithms~\citep{PSS09,vBHKNW11,Hag11,Hag12} and the development of full kernels~\citep{Dam06}.
-In contrast to many other problem kernels~\citep{NR03,NRT04,Abu10,Mos10}, our algorithm maintains expressiveness by finding, in forms of sunflowers, concise explanations of potential problem solutions.
-We implement this algorithm and analyze its applicability in practice.
-Additionally, using ideas from \citet{Abu10} and \citet{Mos10}, we show that the number of vertices can be further reduced to $\bigO(k^{d-1})$ with an additional amount of $\bigO(k^{\onepfive d})$~time.
-By merging these techniques, we can compute in $\bigO(|V|+|E|+k^{\onepfive d})$~time a problem kernel comprising $\bigO(k^d)$~hyperedges and $\bigO(k^{d-1})$~vertices.
+\paragraph{Our results.} We show that a problem kernel for \hs d with $\bigO(k^d)$~hyperedges and vertices is computable in linear time.
+Thereby, we prove the previously claimed result by \citet{NR03} and complement recent results in improving the efficiency of kernelization algorithms~\citep{PSS09,vBHKNW11,Hag11,Kam13,FK14}.

+Our problem kernel has useful structural properties that ensure the interpretability of the problem kernel.
+We condense these properties into the concept of \emph{expressive kernelization}.
+Moreover, in the sense that a problem kernel with $\bigO(k^{d-\varepsilon})$~hyperedges for some~$\varepsilon>0$ would lead to a collapse of \PH{}, the size of our problem kernel is optimal.

+We implement our kernelization algorithm and evaluate its applicability to the problem of constructing Golomb rulers with a maximum number of marks and find instances with more than $10^7$~hyperedges to be kernelizable in less than five~minutes.